wilkung/dsp/statistics/8-3-scoring.md

 Problem: [Think Stats Chapter 8 Exercise 3](http://greenteapress.com/thinkstats2/html/thinkstats2009.html#toc77)

->This way of making an estimate unbiased.
+>This way of making an estimate is unbiased.

 >lambda=2

 >Distribution of Simulated Goals per Game

 >('RMSE', 1.409432509913121)

 >('Mean Error of Goals in Game', -0.0041000000000000003)

 >lambda=5

 >('RMSE', 2.2405802819805407)

 >('Mean Error of Goals in Game', -0.047199999999999999)

 >As lam increases, sampling error increases as well.